 If you are interested in hosting this workshop within your group of friends, organization or university, you may certainly contact us at firstname.lastname@example.org!

 Plata o plomo: the Golddiggers’ game

-Do you want to learn more about (gold) mining issues in Latin America?
-Do you want to experience how it feels to be one of the many stakeholders in a conflict that results from the search for gold?
-Then immerse yourself in the case of La Colosa, by taking the role of one of the many stakeholders in a simulation game and negotiating with the other stakeholders.
-With the help of CATAPA, you will learn more about the social, environmental and economic consequences of mining and about the interests of the many stakeholders.
+Gold has a very positive connotation in Western countries: it is associated with wealth and success.
+However, for many communities gold (or its extraction) means something completely different: pollution, loss of culture and income, social conflict and exploitation.
+Would you like to learn more about the impact and problems of (gold) mining in Latin America?
+Do you want to experience how it feels to be one of the many stakeholders in a conflict that stems from the search for gold?
+Then immerse yourself in the case of La Colosa mine in Colombia, by taking on the role of one of the many stakeholders and negotiating with others in a simulation game.
+With the help of CATAPA, you will learn more about the social, environmental and economic impacts of mining and the interests of the various stakeholders.